 In this section you can observe the total number of survey responses, segmented into three categories: number of public responses, number of peer responses, and number of self-assessor responses.
 Average scores for each respondent type for each dimension are then presented in the form of a bar graph on a scale from 0-100.

 This chart allows you to quickly compare the scores given by the public, peer and self-respondent groups after experiencing the event, programme or place.

-In this section, you can see and compare the average prior and post dimension scores recorded for self and peer assessors.
+In this section, you can see and compare the average prior and post dimension scores recorded for public, self and peer assessors.
 The results are shown in a bar graph and are measured on a scale from 0-100, where 0 indicates strong disagreement and 100 strong agreement.
 Comparing before and after scores demonstrates where the event met, fell below or exceeded expectations.
 This chart is particularly useful for organisations to identify the areas in which they achieved their creative intentions or objectives.
 If prior and post surveys have not been carried out as part of the evaluation, no data will be available in this section.

 When setting up a survey, you are given the option of including custom questions.
 This comprises any question type outside the standard dimension sets.
 This section of reporting presents the results from these questions in bar and pie chart format.
 Audience comments and other longer custom question responses can be accessed by exporting the raw CSV file.
 This can be done at any time from the reporting section by clicking Export Evaluation in the top right corner of the screen.

 Here you can see how the data for your survey was collected.
 Data can be collected from a combination of online responses, interviewer responses, display responses, peer assessor responses and self assessor responses.
 The breakdown of responses is depicted in a pie chart.

 This chart shows the margin of error, which represents how confident we are in our reporting of each dimension based on the number of responses you have received.

 The information on this page was last updated on 28 March, 2019.